On reduction and normalization in the computational core: Conclusions and Related Work

+We have faced the issues caused by identity and associativity rules (which internalize the monadic rules in the syntax), and dealt with them by means of factorization techniques.

-We found out that $\sigma$-reduction plays at least three distinct, independent roles: \begin{itemize} \item $\sigma$ unblocks ``premature'' $\betac$-normal forms so as to guarantee that there are not $\lc$-normalizable terms whose semantics is the same as diverging terms, as we have seen in \Cref{subsect:betasigma}; \item it internalizes the associativity of Kleisli composition into the calculus, as a syntactic reduction rule, as explained in \Cref{sect:intro} after \Cref{eq:sigma}; \item it ``simulates'' the contextual closure of the $\betac$-rule for terms that reduce to a value, as we have seen in \Cref{thm:return-value}. \end{itemize}
+We have investigated in depth the structure of normalizing~reductions, and we assessed the role of the $\sigma$-rule (aka associativity) as computational and not merely structural.
+We found out that it plays at least three distinct, independent roles in $\lc$: \begin{itemize} \item $\sigma$ unblocks ``premature'' $\betac$-normal forms so as to guarantee that there are not $\lcc$-normalizing terms whose semantics is the same as diverging terms, as we have seen in \Cref{subsect:betasigma}; \item it internalizes the associativity of Kleisli composition into the calculus, as a syntactic reduction rule, as explained in \Cref{sect:intro} after \Cref{eq:sigma}; \item it ``simulates'' the contextual closure of the $\betac$-rule for terms that reduce to a value, as we have seen in \Cref{thm:return-value}. \end{itemize}